tylerwatkins101/PySpark_DataLake_Project/README.md

 1. Read in over 3 million rows of US immigration arrivals data from AWS S3 in parquet format to Pyspark.
 2. Read in US city demographic data in csv format to Pyspark.
 3. Clean both datasets using Pyspark data wrangling functions.
-4. Transform the 2 datasets into a usable data model consisting of a 3 table star schema format. (immigration_table, cities_table, time_table).
+4. Transform the 2 datasets into a usable data model consisting of a 3 table star schema format. (admissions_table, location_table, time_table).
 5. Use integrity tests on the final tables to ensure primary key uniqueness.
 6. Write the three tables back to AWS S3 in csv format to be available for an analytics team to use.